Romy Gill’s new cookbook is more like a diary of her travels around Kashmir

 “It’s about people,” she says simply.
 “It’s not just about me – it’s other people’s stories.”
 Instead of calling it a cookbook, Gill lovingly refers to it as “my diary”.

 That’s not to say her travels were easy – particularly as she wanted to do first-hand research, so had to make multiple trips between her home in England and Kashmir during a global pandemic.
 In one particularly hairy situation, Gill had “a very small window to visit in 2020 to meet the saffron producers” – with two weeks to see the saffron crocus bloom.
-Luckily, she navigated Covid tests and international flights and got to see the flowers in bloom, meeting various farmers to understand how integral this crimson spice is to Kashmiri food.
+Luckily, she navigated Covid tests and international flights and got to see the flowers in bloom, meeting farmers to understand how integral this crimson spice is to Kashmiri food.

 Gill really comes alive when talking about the people she met on her travels – she’s a big fan of sitting down and cooking with the locals.
 “I followed that philosophy all through,” she says.
 “I didn’t think, ‘Oh, you’re a poor person’… I would go sit with them, cook with them, eat with them.